Tomihisa Taue

-Tomihisa Taue (田上 富久, Taue Tomihisa), is a Japanese politician and the current mayor of Nagasaki, the capital city of Nagasaki Prefecture, Japan, he first took office in 2007.
+Tomihisa Taue (田上 富久, Taue Tomihisa), is a Japanese politician and the mayor of Nagasaki, the capital city of Nagasaki Prefecture, Japan from 2007 to 2023.

-Life
+Early life

 Taue is a graduate of Kyushu University, and majored in jurisprudence.

 He began his career as a civil servant at the municipal government, which he first joined in 1980, eventually serving as a department manager of the statistics department.

+Political career

 Taue was elected mayor of Nagasaki in a special election in 2007 following the assassination of Iccho Itoh in the midst of the 2007 unified local elections.
 He was re-elected in the April 2011 elections and ran unopposed in the April 2015 elections, the first uncontested mayoral election in Nagasaki history.

-In 2007, he criticized Fumio Kyuma, then the Minister of Defense, as the mayor of Nagasaki for his remark on the atomic bombings of Hiroshima and Nagasaki in 1945.
+In 2007, Taue criticized Fumio Kyuma, then the Minister of Defense, as the mayor of Nagasaki for his remark on the atomic bombings of Hiroshima and Nagasaki in 1945.

+He was defeated in the 2023 election and succeeded by Shiro Suzuki.